team-neutrino/test_repo/README.md

   * Don't dismiss someone's review when you make changes - instead, ask them to re-review it.
 7. Merge your changes into master
   * If there are no conflicts, push the "Squash and merge" button, write a good commit message, and merge the changes.
-  * If there are conflicts, fix them locally on your branch, push them, wait for Jenkins to pass, and then squash and merge.
+  * If there are conflicts, fix them locally on your branch, push them, and then squash and merge.
 8. ???
 9. Profit